madzera/happytree/CONTRIBUTING.md

   - By a template;
   - By creating an empty issue.

-When the collaborator push the button to create a new issue, he will going to a page to specify the type of the issue through a template or just create a new empty issue.
+When the collaborator push the button to create a new issue, he will go to a page to specify the type of the issue through a template or just create a new empty issue.

-By selecting a template, it automatically will generate all inputs that the collaborator needs to fill, there is no worries here.
+By selecting a template, it automatically will generate all inputs that the collaborator needs to fill, there are no worries here.

-Another option occurs when the collaborator decides to create a empty issue without templates.
-To do this, the collaborator has to respect some rules, for better comprehension and ideas organization. just put in the title, the prefix corresponding to the current *Milestone* version, for example:
+Another option occurs when the collaborator decides to create an empty issue without templates.
+To do this, the collaborator has to respect some rules, for better comprehension and ideas organization.
+Just put in the title, the prefix corresponding to the current *Milestone* version, for example:
 **[2.0.0] - Print Hello World**.
 It is very important that this prefix (**[2.0.0] -**) be placed.